Mango Tree (Thai) – Belgravia, LondonHALAL STATUS Halal chicken, lamb & beef • Prepped & cooked separately • Alcohol served

 The question is: have they maintained those high standards a year and a half later?

 The Aloe Cooler is one beverage that’s only recently been introduced to the menu.
-A light, palette-cleansing drink, which, while being fairly subtle, had the lasting aroma of the aloe coming through, was nicely balanced, and had long shreds of cucumber therein which, when nibbled on, provided a refreshing contrast.
+A light, palate-cleansing drink, which, while being fairly subtle, had the lasting aroma of the aloe coming through, was nicely balanced, and had long shreds of cucumber therein which, when nibbled on, provided a refreshing contrast.

 We were happy to find that the Virgin Mojito still delivered on that tangy, eye-squinting, introductory kick we fell for the first time round.
 What makes this version different from most others is the use of shredded mint, which managed to provide a delicious textural contrast while effortlessly marrying against the citrusy lime therein.
 Our only quibble was with the ratio of ice, which resulted in short-lived enjoyment.
 Nonetheless, one of the better Virgin Mojitos we’ve had.